Team Index

 The EnemyVsBullet collision relationship also has the Deal Damage in Generated Code option checked.
 If this is checked, the following occurs on an Enemy vs Bullet collision:

-We can see the this logic work by shooting an enemy enough times to kill it - by default this is 10 shots.
+We can see that this logic works by shooting an enemy enough times to kill it - by default this is 10 shots.

 The default variables used to deal damage and kill the enemy are defined in the Entity and Bullet entities.
 All entities created with the IDamageable interface default to have 100 health.